JoelJovin/fantastic-july-fishdeploy/README.md

 ## Prerequisites

 - Node.js installed on your machine.
-You can download it from [here](https://nodejs.org/](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 - MySQL installed on your machine.
-You can download it from [here](https://www.mysql.com/](https://dev.mysql.com/doc/refman/8.3/en/windows-installation.html)).

 ## Installation